rhel-labs/instruqt/satellite-advanced-testing/04-capsule/assignment.md

 Run the capsule configuration task
 ======================================

+Before proceeding, check that the capsule software installation is complete.

 As per the instructions from the output of the `capsule-cert-generate`, copy, paste and run the `satellite-installer` command in the `Capsule` terminal.